moby/moby/docs/sources/articles/runmetrics.md

     the CPU complete the memory access.
 It can also happen when the process writes to a copy-on-write memory zone: likewise, the kernel will preempt the process, duplicate the memory page, and resume the write operation on the process’ own copy of the page.
-“Major” faults happen when the kernel actually has to read the data from disk.
-When it just has to duplicate an existing page, or allocate an empty page, it’s a regular (or “minor”) fault. swap
+"Major" faults happen when the kernel actually has to read the data from disk.
+When it just has to duplicate an existing page, or allocate an empty page, it’s a regular (or "minor") fault. swap
 :   the amount of swap currently used by the processes in this cgroup. active\_anon and inactive\_anon
 :   the amount of *anonymous* memory that has been identified has
     respectively *active* and *inactive* by the kernel.
-“Anonymous” memory is the memory that is *not* linked to disk pages.
+"Anonymous" memory is the memory that is *not* linked to disk pages.
 In other words, that’s the equivalent of the rss counter described above.
 In fact, the very definition of the rss counter is **active\_anon** + **inactive\_anon** - **tmpfs** (where tmpfs is the amount of memory used up by `tmpfs` filesystems mounted by this control group).
-Now, what’s the difference between “active” and “inactive”?
-Pages are initially “active”; and at regular intervals, the kernel sweeps over the memory, and tags some pages as “inactive”.
-Whenever they are accessed again, they are immediately retagged “active”.
-When the kernel is almost out of memory, and time comes to swap out to disk, the kernel will swap “inactive” pages. active\_file and inactive\_file
+Now, what’s the difference between "active" and "inactive"?
+Pages are initially "active"; and at regular intervals, the kernel sweeps over the memory, and tags some pages as "inactive".
+Whenever they are accessed again, they are immediately retagged "active".
+When the kernel is almost out of memory, and time comes to swap out to disk, the kernel will swap "inactive" pages. active\_file and inactive\_file
 :   cache memory, with *active* and *inactive* similar to the *anon*
     memory above.
 The exact formula is cache = **active\_file** +